What’s all the buzz about a pre-workout snack?

 As Registered Dietitians, we know that diet is crucial for athletic performance.
 Imagine that your body is like a sports car.
 A fancy sports car needs premium fuel in order to reach maximum horsepower.

 If you give it the regular-grade gas, the car will still run, but it won’t accelerate as quickly and your gas mileage will go down.
 Our bodies work in a similar way.
 If you fuel your body with poor-quality food you still get energy and can run, lift weights, and throw a basketball, but you won’t truly reach your maximum athletic performance until you fuel your body with top-notch fuel.

 What Should I Eat Before a Workout?

 Protein and carbohydrates are your two main ingredients for a powerful pre-workout snack.
-Carbs are going to be your quick-energy to burn during exercise and having protein in your system helps repair muscle tears faster and speed up recovery.
+Carbs are going to be your quick energy to burn during exercise and having protein in your system will help repair muscle tears faster and speed up recovery.